-Final exam: The final exam is currently scheduled for Sunday, December 15, 5:05 pm - 7:05 pm.
-The final will be cumulative and be worth 200 points.
+Final exam: The final exam is currently scheduled for Tuesday, December 22, 2:45 pm - 4:45 pm.
+I will announce the location closer to the end of the semester.
+The final will be cumulative and will be worth 200 points.

-Grades: A maximum of 720 points can be earned during the semester.
+Grades: A maximum of 750 points can be earned during the semester.
 Your final score will be computed using one of the following formulae, depending on which results in the highest numerical value:

-Formula 1: Exam 1 Exam 2 Exam 3 100 100 100 Formula 2: Top 3 midterm exam scores: 300 Exam 4 Problem Sets Molecule assign.
-100 100 20 Problem Sets Molecule assign.
-100 20 Final TOTAL 200 720 Final TOTAL 300 720
+Formula 1: Exam 1 xam 1 150 Formula 2: Top o 2 midterm exam scores:

+Exam 2 150 300

+Exam 3 150

+Molecule assign.
+25 Molecule assign.
+25

+Discussion quizzes 75 Discussion quizzes 75

+Final 200 Final 350

+TOTAL 750 TOTAL 750

 Molecule assignment: The molecule assignment basically entails a brief write-up (in either Word or PowerPoint form) about a molecule that you find interesting.
 The structure of the molecule, a few details about its physical properties, history and uses should be included.
 Please include references as to your sources- Wikipedia is fine, as long as you include the appropriate citations.
 Every lecture period, I will choose 2-3 submissions and display them before class for 5 extra credit points.
-Since I do this in PowerPoint format, students that submit the assignment in this form have a better shot at the extra credit ©
+Since I do this in PowerPoint format, students that submit the assignment in this form have a better shot at the extra credit © Examples of previous submissions are available on Learn@UW.